Lucas-C/ludochaordic/content/2017-03-15-rendering-deep-text-based-mindmaps-with-wisemapping-and-python.md

 Last but not least, remained to convert textual mindmaps into WiseMapping XML format.

-In order to do so I wrote a [Python script](https://github.com/Lucas-C/linux_configuration/blob/master/languages/python/mindmaps/wisemapping_txt2xml.py) that uses a `pyparsing` to parse the pseudo-markdown syntax:
+In order to do so I wrote a Python script named `wisemapping_txt2xml.py` that uses a `pyparsing` to parse the pseudo-markdown syntax:

 - Markdown: